krisbaranski/priority_grid/README.md

 Steps of preperation to work with project:

-- Download and install VSCode (or code editor of your choice) for local work
+- download and install VSCode (or code editor of your choice) for local work

-- Install python3, to check current version:
+- install python3, to check current version:
   `python3 --version`

-- Inside of the app directory, install virtual environment:
+- inside of the app directory, install virtual environment:
   `pip3 install virtualenv`

-- To use flask run command, install virtual env:
+- to use flask run command, install virtual env:
   `virtualenv env`

-- Start using virtual env:
+- start using virtual env:
   `source env/bin/activate`

-- Install flask:
+- install flask:
   `pip3 install flask`

-- Start local server to see the development in browser (localhost:5000):
+- start local server to see the development in browser (localhost:5000):
   `flask run` or
   `python3 app.py`

-- You can also install gunicorn for local testing
+- you can also install gunicorn for local testing
   `pip install gunicorn`

 ## Build up